bmehder/sveltekit-get-cats/README.md

 This project is:

-- ✔️ An exploration of TEA-style ideas in Svelte
+- ✔️ An experimental exploration of TEA-style ideas in Svelte
 - ✔️ A demonstration of explicit state machines in UI code
 - ✔️ A foundation for experimentation and learning

 It is **not**:

-- A framework
+- A full framework or runtime
 - A replacement for idiomatic Svelte in simple cases
-- A full Elm runtime reimplementation
+- A complete Elm runtime reimplementation

 The goal is clarity, not abstraction for its own sake.